samuel-jimenez/GramEditor/docs/src/debugger.md

 ### Build tasks

-Tehanu allows embedding a Tehanu task in the `build` field that is run before the debugger starts.
+Gram allows embedding a Gram task in the `build` field that is run before the debugger starts.
 This is useful for setting up the environment or running any necessary setup steps before the debugger starts.

 ```json [debug]
 [